gagle/node-status-bar/README.md

 #### Why you should try this module ####

 - It doesn't print anything, it just calculates and returns raw data and provides default formatting functions.
 Other modules similar to this force you to use their own formatting functions with the `readline` module, which is very unstable and may cause problems if you are already using a `readline` instance.
-Therefore, it is perfectly integrated with node-webkit, so you can render the status bar in HTML.
+- The status bar can be displayed wherever you want, it is simply a string, so you can render it in the console, in HTML (probably with your own progress bar) sending it via websockets or with [node-webkit](https://github.com/rogerwang/node-webkit), etc.
 - You decide how format and arrange the elements of the status bar.
 The default formatting functions have a fixed length, so you can format the status bar very easily.
 - It is very easy to use.
 Just `pipe()` things to it!